 The errant title is just one of the problems I had with 1944.
 I also found myself confused on many occasions because the author jumped around in time without making clear that he was about to do so.
 To reorient myself, I was forced to re-read paragraphs that didn’t seem to make sense because they were out of sequence.

 The author, Jay Winik, is a popular “public historian.”
 Trained at Yale and the London School of Economics, he has written three major nonfiction works.
 1944 is the most recent.

 For further reading

-You’ll find this book listed on my post, 5 top nonfiction books about World War II (plus many runners-up) and on 13 good recent books about American foreign policy.
+You’ll find this book listed on my post, 5 top nonfiction books about World War II and on 13 good recent books about American foreign policy.

 For more good books on the history of the US, see Top 20 popular books for understanding American history.

 And you can always find my most popular reviews, and the most recent ones, on the Home Page.